We are here to help you get through it safely.

 Is your WA principal mining hazard management plan up to date?

 The terms and definitions used in reference to ‘principal mining hazards’ vary across Australia.
 In Western Australia new Work Health and Safety (WHS) laws and accompanying regulations came into effect on 31 March 2022, introducing a meaning for, and a list of, principal mining hazards (PMHs).
-While it’s likely your risk management framework already identifies principal mining hazards, they may not be addressed…
+While it’s likely your risk management framework already identifies principal mining hazards, they may not be addressed as comprehensively as…

 News & Media